 Net sales for the period were $2.8 billion, up 10% versus the prior year, attributable to volume (+5%) and acquisitions (+7%), partially offset by price (-1%) and currency (-1%).

-The gross margin rate for the quarter was 36.2%.
-Excluding charges, the gross margin rate was 36.6%, down from prior year largely due to the negative mix associated with the significantly higher volumes in CDIY versus the Industrial and Security segments.
+The gross margin rate for the quarter was 35.8%.
+Excluding charges, the gross margin rate was 36.0%, down from the prior year rate of 36.7%, as the favorable impact of volume andcost synergies was more than offset by Security margins.

 ($ in M)

 1 M&A charges primarily pertaining to synergy attainment & facility closures

 In the CDIY segment, net sales increased 5% vs. 3Q'12 as a result of volume (+6%) and acquisitions (+1%), partially offset by price (-1%) and currency (-1%).
 Similar to the prior quarter, strong organic volumes were achieved in North America, primarily driven by new product introductions, retail promotions and continued strength in the residential construction market, as well as within the emerging markets which grew 10%.
 While the emerging markets continue to be a source of strength, current macroeconomic conditions have caused growth rates to decelerate somewhat.
 European volumes were solid; up 3% organically, with growth in all regions.
 In particular, the UK performed well reflecting share gains in the face of continued soft economic conditions.
 Excluding charges, overall segment profit was 14.9%, relatively consistent with the 2Q'13 rate but down from the 3Q'12 rate of 15.5% as investments in organic growth initiatives and currency pressures offset volume and productivity.